Periodontics treatment in children

 Each tooth is rooted in the gums.
 The gums and bones support the teeth, and can become diseased.
 This is called periodontal disease.
 Some children are more at risk for gum disease because of inherited disorders or chronic illnesses such as juvenile diabetes.

-How is Periodontics treated?
+How is periodontics in children treated?

 Your dentist will do everything possible to help you prevent gum disease in your child.
 If your child has periodontal disease, your dentist will discuss the benefits and risks of treatments based on your child’s age, overall health and dental health.
-Periodontal treatment may include:

 • Nonsurgical treatment, such as scaling and root planning, which remove plaque and tartar from deep surfaces.